amazon-archives/aws-appsync-chat-starter-react/README.md

 ## Clean Up

-To clean up the project, you can simply delete the stack you created or use the Amplify CLI, depending on how you deployed the application.
+To clean up the project, you can simply delete the stack created by the SAM CLI:

 ```bash
 aws cloudformation delete-stack --stack-name $STACK_NAME_AIML --region $AWS_REGION